20,000 signatures reached

 Why is this important?

-England is one of the only countries in Europe that allows private landlords to evict their tenants without having to give a reason.
-The threat of being kicked out without doing anything wrong causes insecurity and stress for millions of renters, and makes tenants suffering bad landlords and shoddy housing scared to complain.
+England is one of the only countries in Europe that allows people to be evicted without private landlords having to give a reason.
+The threat of being kicked out without doing anything wrong causes insecurity and stress for millions of familes, and makes people suffering shoddy housing scared to complain.